Baqend/guide/src/topics/getting-started/index.md

 If you use our <a href="../../starter-kits/">Starter Kits</a> the Baqend SDK is already included and you can skip this setup.</div>

 <div class="note"><strong>Note:</strong>
-It is generally a good idea to use the latest SDK version from <code>//www.baqend.com/js-sdk/latest/baqend.min.js</code> in development to always be up-to-date.
+It is generally a good idea to use the latest SDK version from <code>//www.baqend.com/js-sdk/latest/baqend.es5.min.js</code> in development to always be up-to-date.
 In production, however, you should use the last exact version you tested with.
 Be aware that otherwise minor changes in a newly released version may break parts of your production application.
 See our <a href="https://github.com/Baqend/js-sdk/blob/master/CHANGELOG.md">latest changes</a> to the SDK.</div>

 The Baqend SDK is written and tested for Chrome 24+, Firefox 18+, Internet Explorer 9+, Safari 7+, Node 4+, IOS 7+, Android 4+ and PhantomJS 1.9+

-The Baqend SDK does not require any additional dependencies, however it is shipped with a few bundled dependencies:
+The Baqend SDK does not require any additional dependencies, however there exists to optional dependencies validator (required for client side validation) and rxjs (for realtime):

-- core-js, a shim library
-- node-uuid, A uuid generator
-- validator, A validation library

 The Baqend JavaScript SDK and all its bundled dependencies are shipped under the [MIT License](https://github.com/Baqend/js-sdk/blob/master/LICENSE.md).